 To access Carnival’s wi-fi, you’ll have to sign up for one of three packages:

-Value (~$11 per day) — Offers everything in the Social package, with the addition of popular news, weather, banking, finance, and entertainment sites.
-However, it still doesn’t allow streaming or Skype calling.
+Value ($17 per day) — Offers everything in the Social package, with the addition of popular news, weather, banking, finance, and entertainment sites.
+However, it still doesn’t allow streaming or Skype/FaceTime calling.

-Premium (~$14 per day) — Offers access to all websites and streaming services (including YouTube, but not including Netflix on many ships).
-The Premium plan does offer Skype video calls and the fastest speeds possible on the ship for your web browsing.
+Premium (~$19 per day) — Offers the fastest speeds on the ship and full web access.
+While Carnival’s website says this plan doesn’t support video streaming (outside Netflix) or FaceTime calls, we’ve personally done both with this plan.
 If you are a heavy phone user on your cruise or want to make video calls, then you’ll likely want the Premium package.

 You can purchase a plan at a discount before your cruise starts or you can simply purchase when you are on the ship.